-which corresponds to a lower and lower interpersonal repulsion when the number of pedestrians increases.
+This corresponds to a decreasing interpersonal repulsion when the number of pedestrians increases.
 Notice that this is the same scaling adopted in the mean field limit~\cite{carrillo2009KRM,carrillo2010MSSET}.
 In this case, pedestrian velocity~\eqref{eq:velocity-transport-eq} reads

 Considering that $\mu^N_t(\R^d)=N$, the desired velocity and the interactions have commensurable weights for every $N$. \end{example}